Dikachi-P/alx-system_engineering_devops/0x02-shell_redirections/README.md

 22-users_and_homes: display all users and thier home directories, sorted by users in the etc/passwd file
 100-empty_casks: command that finds all the empty files and directories in the current directory and all subdirectories. diaplay names only not the path including hidden files, one file per line
 101-gifs: display all files with a .gif extension in the current directory and all the subdirectories. only regular files, including hidden files, sorted by bytes and case sensitive, one file per line
 102-acrostic: script that decodes acrostic that use the first letter for each line
+103-the_biggest_fan: command that parses web servers logs in TSV format as input and displays the 11 hosts or IP addresses which did the most requests.Order by number of requests, most active host or IP at the top